-The Corps Network's 127 members operate in all states and the District of Columbia.
-Each year they collectively enroll over 27,000 Corpsmembers from ages 16-25.
-Each year Corps organize an additional 289,000 community volunteers who work alongside Corpsmembers to generate 638,684 additional hours of service every year, at an estimated value of $14,140,463.
+The Corps Network's 100+ members operate in all states and the District of Columbia.
+Each year they collectively enroll approximately 23,000 Corpsmembers from ages 16-25.

 Corps provide a wealth of conservation, infrastructure improvement, and human service projects identified by communities as important.
 More specifically, some Corps improve and preserve our public lands and national parks.
 Others provide critical energy conservation services, including weatherization.
 Some Corps restore natural habitats and create urban parks and gardens.
 Still others provide disaster preparation and recovery to under-resourced communities.
 Corps also raise the quality of life in low-income communities by renovating deteriorating housing and providing support to in-school and after school education programs.

 Service and Conservation Corps address some of America’s greatest challenges by:

 • Protecting and developing two of our nation’s most precious resources – our youth and our great outdoors

 Service and Conservation Corps help young people and other populations in transition, including returning veterans, transform their lives by: